Fengrui-Liu/StreamAD/README.md

 # **StreamAD**

 Online anomaly detection for data stream.
+Detectors process the univariate or multivariate data one by one to simulte a real-time scene.

 [Documentation](https://streamad.readthedocs.io/en/latest/)